e-science-central/data-warehouse-client/README.md

 4. It must support a security regime to restrict each user’s access to the data collected in studies.

-To run:
+To install from PyPi, run:

-1. use pip to install the package
+pip install data-warehouse-client

-1. In dir in which your executable is run, create a `db-credentials.json` file containing database credentials (substituting all `<VARS>`):
+In directory in which your executable is run, create a `db-credentials.json` file containing database credentials (substituting all `<VARS>`):
    ```
    {"user": "<USER>", "pass": "<PASSWORD>", "IP": "<IP>", "port": <PORT>}